Architecture

 Core Concepts

-Lix represents all data through four fundamental concepts that build upon each other.
+Lix represents all data through four fundamental concepts that build upon each other:

 Advanced Concepts